-with units $\hbar=c=1$.
+with units $\hbar = c = 1$ .
 In the center-of-mass frame, s is also known as the total energy squared, and t as the momentum transfer squared; the variables s, t, and u were quickly named "Mandelstam variables".
-Using them one can write a full scattering amplitude A(s,t,u) with integrals representing different contributions corresponding to different possible intermediate states.
-Combined with crossing symmetry the Mandelstam representation was very useful when constraining the amplitude: by continuing energies from positive to negative values (corresponding to a particle-antiparticle swap), it became possible to switch between crossed reactions by allowing s, t, or t to play the role of energy or momentum transfer variable.
-It can be shown that only two of the Mandelstam variables are independent variables, so that any two of them suffices to construct scattering amplitudes.
+Using them one can write a full scattering amplitude A(s, t, u) with integrals representing different contributions corresponding to different possible intermediate states.
+Combined with crossing symmetry the Mandelstam representation was very useful when constraining the amplitude: by continuing energies from positive to negative values (corresponding to a particle-antiparticle swap), it became possible to switch between crossed reactions by allowing s, t, or u to play the role of energy or momentum transfer variable.
+It can